Thomas Hay Marshall: Personal life

-Marshall married Rose Anderson on 6 February 1792.
+Marshall married Rosie Anderson on 6 February 1792.
 The daughter of Thomas Anderson, owner of the Blackfriars land on which Perth is partly built, the Georgian street Rose Terrace, which overlooks Perth's North Inch, is named for her.
 The couple lived at the corner of Rose Terrace and Atholl Street.
 Their marriage was brief, Rose having had an affair with Thomas Bruce, 7th Earl of Elgin, and a Dr Harrison.
 Marshall first "raised letters of inhibition" against his wife on 2 June 1796.
 They divorced in November 1803, although it took two attempts due to Marshall's providing insufficient evidence of said adultery.
 Even while he was building his case, the defendant was sleeping with several officers, one of whom testified in court that he had "enjoyment of her person".

 The proceedings gave way to several Scots ballads, including "Rosey Anderson":

 In 1805, Marshall purchased several properties in Glenalmond from John Murray, 4th Duke of Atholl, for £10,000.

 Death

 Marshall died on 15 July 1808, aged 38.
-He lived alone at Bowerswell on the eastern side of the River Tay.
+He lived alone at Whistlecroft on the eastern side of the River Tay.
 He was also in debt, according to several sources.
 His remains were brought from his home, by his relatives and the Duke of Atholl, to the graveyard of the Church of the Friars Preachers of Blessed Virgin and Saint Dominic at Perth, known locally as Blackfriars.